“Yay! A presentation!” Said no one ever.

 You’ll be surprised at how having a clear strategy helps you engage with and persuade your audiences.
 Example in point: this TEDtalk by Michael Pritchard, inventor of the LifeSaver Water Bottle.
 I use this example frequently to help clients identify 1) what his strategy is and 2) how it informs every piece of information he shares and actions he takes to unite his audience in a compelling call to action – all within nine minutes (and all without PPT or jargon-infused language!)

 Strategy connects presenter and presentee.
-It breaks through the daily barrage of information and persuades audiences to pay attention – and act.
+It breaks through the information overload and persuades audiences to pay attention – and act.
 Persuasion makes everyone’s time worth it.